avolitty/avolitty-reader/README.md

 The array length should match the value of `e` with a default value of `65536UL`.

-The fifth argument variable `s` is a pointer to modify the value of the variable `p`.
+The fifth argument variable `u` is a pointer to modify the value of the variable `p`.

 The variable `p` is an `unsigned char` defined as the file reading status.